10Dozen/dzn_civen/README.md

 #### Setting File
 See <tt>dzn_civen\dzn_civen_init.sqf</tt>.

+#### Location
+Locations where population should be spawned is fully user-defined.
+You can simply place any object from GameLogic-Locations or place any GameLogic object and set any custom name to <tt>Description</tt>.
+Location *should be* synchronized with triggers(1...n) and <tt>dzn_civen_core</tt> object.
+*Note:* It is better to place location object inside synchronized triggers area.

 #### Population

 **Population limit** can be defined via <tt>Azimuth</tt> control from editor menu.
 If you do not want to spawn any civilian - set value to negative (e.g. *-1*).
 Civilians have 2 behaviours: *safe* and *danger*.
 Behavior is the same for all civilians of one location.
 If anyone is shooting near civilians, location become *danger* - civilians are falling to the ground or start to running in panic.
-After time defined as <tt>dzn_civen_cooldownTimer</tt>
+After time defined as <tt>dzn_civen_cooldownTimer</tt> passed - location become *safe*.
+In *safe* state civilians can walk from street to street, enter buildings or simply stant and watch around.